fmorrison42/Awesome-Microsoft365/README.md

 - [MFA Setup](https://aka.ms/MFAsetup) - Multi-Factor Authentication Setup - User Link

+- [365 My Account (edit User Info)](https://myaccount.microsoft.com/) - Direct link to edit your personal contact and security information for 365 without having to navigate through 365.

 - [365 Security Info](https://mysignins.microsoft.com/security-info) - A secondary method for editing your personal 365 security features, especially for MFA.

 - [Password Reset Function](https://passwordreset.microsoftonline.com/) - Keep in mind this is only useful if the tenent admins have enabled SSPR.